demisto/content-docs/docs/integrations/debugging.md

 ```
 This is the part where you start to understand what they are (well, at least one of them and that's good enough for now).

-Demisto is a sophisticated platform with tons of amazing features but sometimes, especially when debugging, you only want one simple command to work. `demisto` as a python library has a lot of functions that are integrated with the server some examples you can see above but for our debugging we usually want to use 2 or 3 of these functions:
+Cortex XSOAR is a sophisticated platform with tons of amazing features but sometimes, especially when debugging, you only want one simple command to work. `demisto` as a python library has a lot of functions that are integrated with the server some examples you can see above but for our debugging we usually want to use 2 or 3 of these functions:
 1. We want the `demisto.params()` function to return the connection details we insert into the create instance in the UI.
 2. We want `demisto.command()` to return the name of the command we want to run.
 3. We want `demisto.args()` to return the arguments for that command.